-After physically installing the controller and connecting the cabling, do the following steps if you need to set or modify the BIOS options (see "Setting BIOS Options" on page 3-2 for details):
+After physically installing the controller and connecting the cabling, do the following if you need to set or modify the BIOS options (see "Setting BIOS Options" on page 3-2 for details:

 - 1. Power on the computer. - 2.
-Watch the messages on the screen for the following prompt to be displayed:
+Watch the messages on the screen for the following prompt:

+'''

 Press <ALT-M> for BIOS options

+'''